muneer78/muneer78.github.io/_posts/2020-05-25-unplugged.md

 ---
+date: 2020-05-25
+title: Unplugged
-tags: great lines
+tags: great-lines
 ---

-Here are some great lines from the book [Unplugged by Joe Barrett](https://bookshop.org/books/unplugged-9781684334926/9781684334926):
+Here are some great-lines from the book [Unplugged by Joe Barrett](https://bookshop.org/books/unplugged-9781684334926/9781684334926):

-> You have to admire a man who has so thoroughly given up on life.
+> You have to admire a man who has so thoroughly given up on personal.

 ****